 Brain injuries need to be treated immediately.
-In Glendale, there are three hospitals that will help you with your recovery process.
-These hospitals are Glendale Memorial Hospital, USC Verdugo Hills Hospital, and Adventist Health Glendale.
+In Glendale, there are three hospitals that will help you with your recovery process, which are Glendale Memorial Hospital, USC Verdugo Hills Hospital, and Adventist Health Glendale.
 Once you enter either location, you will be given exams and procedures to complete in order for the doctor to determine what your diagnosis is and the type of treatment plan you will need.

-To schedule a free, no-obligation consultation at our Glendale personal injury law firm, contact our legal team 24/7 by calling (818) 839-8800 or emailing [email protected]Traumatic Brain Injury Symptoms There are different types of symptoms of brain injury.
+There are different types of symptoms of brain injury.
 It all depends on what area was damaged and how serious the injury was.
-Physical symptoms of traumatic brain injury include:

 - Loss of balance,